A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 Maybe you can help?
 If you have developed something which solves any of these issues I have — let me know.

-I would include a link to your poject here.
+I would include a link to your project here.
 Or if you have spotted something on the internet that looks related.

 Mail me at ivasandovinzzz@gmail.com.